ArtisanMobile/devdocs/_posts/2014-06-10-campaigns.md

 # Campaigns
 Campaigns allow you to create custom workflows to automate your mobile marketing programs.

-Messaging campaigns let you to send Push Messages and combine them with Power Hooks to create truly engaging experiences.
+Campaigns let you to send push notifications and combine them with Power Hooks to create truly engaging experiences.

 <div class="note note-hint">
   <p>Before you can create a push campaign you need to make sure that push notifications are configured for you account.
 Learn how to <a href="/dev/ios/push-notifications">setup push for iOS</a> and <a href="/dev/android/push-notifications">Android</a> in the developer documentation.</p>